Abdullahjaved-82/Abdullahjaved-82/README.md

 ## About Me

-Software Engineering student at **COMSATS University Islamabad** (2024 – 2028) and a software engineer working across **machine learning, generative AI, and full-stack development**.
-I co-founded **Cloudora Tech**, a software studio building web products, and I'm currently a Full Stack Engineer at **Spurvance Labs**.
+I'm an **AI/ML and Full-Stack Engineer** and a Software Engineering student at **COMSATS University Islamabad** (2024 – 2028).
+I build AI-powered applications and scalable software, and I like turning complex problems into practical, production-oriented solutions.
+I'm currently a Full Stack Engineer at **Spurvance Labs**, and I previously worked as an AI Engineer at **Xeven Solutions**.

+**What I can do**

+- **AI / ML:** build machine learning pipelines, neural networks, and deep learning models; work with NLP, transformer-based models, and computer vision
+- **Generative AI:** prompt engineering, LLM-powered features, and AI agents and agent-based workflows
+- **Full-stack:** backend architecture, REST APIs, databases, and web and mobile applications, from design through deployment

-On the ML side I'm working through Andrew Ng's Machine Learning Specialization, implementing gradient descent, regularization, and logistic regression from scratch before reaching for high-level libraries.
-I like turning messy problems into practical, production-oriented systems.
+I'm also working through Andrew Ng's Machine Learning Specialization, implementing gradient descent, regularization, and logistic regression from scratch before reaching for high-level libraries.

 Open to collaborating on AI/ML, GenAI, and full-stack projects.